-• The Committee reviews the interim and annual reports as well as any formal announcements relating to the financial statements and guidance before submission to the Board.
+- The Committee reviews the interim and Annual Reports as well as any formal announcements relating to the financial statements and guidance before submission to the Board.
 The review focuses particularly on any changes in accounting policy and practices, major judgemental areas and compliance with stock exchange, legal and regulatory requirements.
-The Committee receives reports from the external auditors identifying any accounting or judgemental issues requiring its attention;

-- The Committee also meets with management and external auditors to review the Annual Report and Form 20-F, which is filed annually with the United States Securities and Exchange Commission and with the Irish Companies Office; - The Committee regularly reviews risk management reports completed by management; - The Committee conducts an annual assessment of the operation of the Group's system of internal control based on a detailed review carried out by the internal audit function.
+The Committee receives reports from the external auditors identifying any accounting or judgemental issues requiring its attention; - The Committee also meets with management and external auditors to review the Annual Report and Form 20-F, which is filed annually with the Irish Companies Office and with the United States Securities and Exchange Commission respectively; - The Committee regularly reviews risk management reports completed by management; - The Committee conducts an annual assessment of the operation of the Group's system of internal control based on a detailed review carried out by the internal audit function.
 The results of this assessment are reviewed by the Committee and are reported to the Board; - The Committee makes recommendations to the Board in relation to the appointment of the external auditor.
-Each year, the Committee meets with the external auditor and reviews their procedures and the safeguards which have been put in place to ensure their objectivity and independence in accordance with regulatory and professional requirements; - The Committee reviews and approves the external audit plan and the findings from the external audit of the financial statements; - During the year, the Committee receives reports from the Head of Internal Audit detailing the reviews performed during the year and a risk assessment of the Company; - The Head of Internal Audit also reports to the Committee on other issues including, in the year under review, updates in relation to Section 404 of the Sarbanes-Oxley Act 2002 and the arrangements in place to enable employees to raise concerns, in confidence, in relation to possible wrongdoing in financial reporting or other matters.
-(A copy of Section 404 of the Sarbanes-Oxley Act 2002 can be obtained from the United States Securities and Exchange Commission's website, www.sec.gov); and - The Committee has a process in place to ensure the independence of the audit is not compromised, which includes monitoring the nature and extent of services provided by the external auditors through its annual review of fees paid to the external auditors for audit and non-audit work.
-Pre-approval from the audit committee is also required for all non-audit work to be provided by the external auditors.
-Details of the amounts paid to the external auditors during the year for audit and other services are set out in Note 19 of the 2016 Annual Report. - The Committee receives presentations in areas such as treasury operations, information systems and security, in general, and specifically in relation to the Group.
+Each year, the Committee meets with the external auditor and reviews their procedures and the safeguards which have been put in place to ensure their objectivity and independence in accordance with regulatory and professional requirements; - The Committee reviews and approves the external audit plan and the findings from the external audit of the financial statements; - The Committee receives reports from the Head of Internal Audit detailing the reviews performed during the year and a risk assessment of the Company; - The Committee has a process in place to ensure the independence of the external auditor is not compromised, which includes monitoring the nature and extent of services provided by the external auditor through its annual review of fees paid to the external auditor for audit and non-audit services.
+Pre-approval from the Committee is required for all non-audit services to be provided by the external auditor.
+The Committee's review process was reviewed and updated during fiscal year 2017 to ensure full compliance with EU Audit Reform legislation which is applicable to the Company's financial year commencing April 1, 2017.
+Only those services deemed permissible under Statutory Instrument No. 312 of 2016 and U.S. SEC rules, may be provided by the external auditor.
+Accordingly, the external auditor is permitted to provide non-audit services that are not, or not perceived to be, in conflict with auditor independence, provided it has the skill, experience, competency and integrity to perform the work, and is considered by the Committee to be the most appropriate party to provide such services in the best interests of the Company.
+Furthermore, effective for the Company's financial year commencing April 1, 2020, permitted non-audit services will be capped at 70% of the average statutory audit fees over the preceding three years.
+Details of the amounts paid to the external auditors during the year for audit and other services are set out in Note 19 on page 187; and

+• The Committee receives presentations in areas such as treasury operations, information systems and security, including cyber security, and specifically in relation to the Group.

-In addition, the Committee was requested by the board to consider whether the annual report, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's performance, business model and strategy.
-In doing so, the Committee considered whether the financial statements are consistent with the Chairman's Report, the Chief Executive's Report and operating and financial information elsewhere in the annual report.
+In addition, the Committee was requested by the Board to consider whether the Annual Report, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the Company's performance, business model and strategy.
+In doing so, the Committee considered whether the financial statements are consistent with the Chairman's Report, the Group Chief Executive's Report and operating and financial information elsewhere in the Annual Report.